-The Drywall Repair Plug is not a drywall kit.
-Unlike a drywall kit, there is no need to pay for extra unnecessary items.
-Drywall kit compound is usually a lesser quality generic compound that may leave undesirable results.
-Fresh name-brand Joint Compound from the hardware store is always better, but there are many times there is left over Joint Compound sitting on the shelf in the garage.
+The Drywall Repair Plug is not a drywall patch or kit.
+Unlike a drywall patch that hides the damage, the Drywall Plug is like a presto type patch that actually plugs the hole!
+Because this is not a kit, there is no need to pay for extra unnecessary items.
+The Drywall Plug (Patch) makes a once difficult repair easy and invisible!
+Just like magic . . .
+"PRESTO" the hole is gone!
+It is always a good idea to use fresh name-brand Joint Compound from the hardware store, but there are many times there is left over Joint Compound sitting on the shelf in the garage.
 Since 90% of drywall do-it-yourself individuals already have Joint Compound, a utility knife, pencil or pen and a $2 putty knife, why buy them again?
 The best drywall repair product is the Drywall Plug.
 Use it to fix holes in drywall (sheet rock) ceilings and walls without the unnecessary purchase of items that you already have.

 Search YouTube and watch the video on repairing holes in drywall (sheet rock).
 Many of them show you how to make your own drywall (sheet rock) style repair plug.
 However, home made drywall repair plugs made with standard drywall (sheet rock) lack the important paper design that the Drywall Repair Plug has.
 This important piece is the key to insuring a lasting bond to a painted surface, and the return of structural integrity to the damaged area.
 The Drywall Plug is a simple and complete product for getting fast and professional results.
 Although you can get average results with home made plugs, only the Drywall plug gives you the advantage of not needing to buy a separate sheet of drywall and keeps the guesswork out.
 With a round design, the Drywall Repair Plug allows for an easy finish.
 Plugs with square edges have a tendency to catch and lift, making it harder to finish with professional looking results.
 One Drywall Repair Plug can take less than 5 minutes to install, and can last as long as the wall itself.
 Watch how easy it is on the video demo on the Home Page.
 You will never use a drywall repair patch or drywall clip ever again!